alemk/SpringBootStarterTips/README.md

 3. Setup your application properties file (database connections and URLs, thymeleaf configuration, server timeouts, etc.)
    - Write them all down so you have a checklist!
+   - Don't forget to add the thymeleaf configuration details to the application.properties file!
+NEKOHTML won't work without it!
 4. Create your database
 5. Run your application